python-trio/trio/README.rst

    - f strings
    disadvantages:
    - not in debian at all yet; 3.6-final not in any ubuntu until 17.04
+   - pypy (but pypy has f-strings at least)

 Code of conduct
 ---------------